A scientist makes a difficult choice.

 “Look here, sir.”
 Singh pointed at Garth’s monitor.
 “He’s picking up multiple ships at this heading and speed.
 Over here…” He stepped over to Harper’s monitor and pointed.
 “This is the same spot and we’ve got nothing.
 The profile search on the screen capture from the professor’s equipment…” he stepped over to look at his own station again, “gives us a 75% match with…” he looked more closely, puzzled, “TingKlap vessels?”

-“Pretty low probability but given the circumstance, it’s fairly good.”
+“Pretty low percentage but given the input, it’s fairly strong.”
 The officer, a lieutenant, rubbed his chin.
 “They couldn’t be further from the rest of the fleet could they?
 The exercise has the main body practically across the system.”

-“And these ships on a perfect orthogonal to the Grav-limit.
+“And these ships?
+They’re on a perfect orthogonal to the Grav-limit?
 How do their positions match up with the known Federation ships in the system?”

 “They don’t, sir.
 They are definitely undeclared.”

 Garth, suddenly curious, zoomed his screen’s view of the static out.
 As he did so, his detection algorithm located more and more shapes until the screen was filled with hundreds.
-The officer of the watch swore and stepped to a duty terminal.
+The officer of the watch swore, “That’s a Tar-taken invasion,” and stepped to a duty terminal.
 He flipped the cover off a red button and slapped it with the palm of his hand.
 Klaxons blared.

-Garth could feel tension rise over the entire ship as hundreds of spacers dropped what they were doing and ran to battle stations.
+Garth suddenly felt very exposed in his robe and sandals as hundreds of spacemen dropped what they were doing and sprinted to battle stations.

 Things had gotten extremely hectic on the sensor deck of the Gladius.
-If you knew what you were doing, exactly what you were doing, and had the right parts, it took about thirty minutes to modify a standard sensor array so it could detect the ships.
+If you knew what you were doing, exactly what you were doing, and you had the right parts, it took about thirty minutes to modify a standard sensor array so it could detect the TingKlap ships like Garth’s experimental sensor had done.
 Fortunately, the Gladius stocked some of the necessary parts and Garth knew what he was doing.
+You didn’t spend the first five years of a research career fiddling with sensor arrays without gaining a good grasp of the fundamentals.

-As the ships drew slowly closer it became more and more probable that they were TingKlap.
+As the ships drew slowly closer it became more and more probable that they were TingKlap, with ID percentages rising into the nineties.

-Halfway through modifying the primary sensor station the order to secure for maneuvering piped over the comm.
-Garth grabbed a stanchion with both hands and pressed his feet against the deck while the sailors reached down and activated their magnetic soles or strapped into their anchor points.
+Halfway through modifying the primary sensor station, the order to secure for maneuvering came over the general address system.
+Garth grabbed a gleaming stanchion with both hands and pressed his feet against the rubberized deck while the spacemen at their stations reached down and activated their magnetic soles or strapped into their anchor points.
 The force pressing him to the deck evaporated and the ship seemed to rotate sickeningly around him.
-After a moment, weight returned and he let go.
+After a moment weight returned and he let go.
 The deck under his feet was vibrating, evidence of the main engine’s operation.
-The all clear sounded and he went back to work, plagued by a feeling of grim foreboding.
+The all clear sounded and he went back to work, heart rate slightly elevated for some reason.

-He had just finished entering the correct filter parameters on the last monitor on the sensor deck and was stretching when Andre approached him again.
+He had just finished entering the correct filter parameters on the last monitor on the sensor deck and was stretching when Spaceman 1C Andre Cordova approached him again.

 Garth spoke, “We’ve got a few of these modular extensors left, what kind of sensor array do the torpedoes themselves have?”